E-anae/cp-gap-rust/README.md

 ## How to use ?

 > [!NOTE]
-> No need for a Makefile here cargo is all you need!
+> No need for a Makefile here, cargo is all you need!

 To build the project simply run `cargo build --release`.
 You can then find the binary at `target/thumbv7em-none-eabihf/release/cp-gap-rust`.